3D Printed - Stainless Steel

 3) Finishing - The object is bead blasted to smooth the surface after the infusing process.

 Note: All metal objects will have an area on them where the metal has been ground to remove a sprue.
 This is the area where the bronze enters your object and cannot be avoided.
-You can see what this looks like in the image of the ring above.
+This needs to be ground off and polished which may look different to the surrounding printed material.

 The minimum recommended wall thickness for Stainless steel is 3.0mm and minimum detail size is 1.0mm.
 (It may be possible to produce objects with wall thicknesses smaller than 3mm.
 However, this will only work on parts whose overal size is small and it is very important that these objects are able to support themselves during the infusing process.)
 Features that extend and converge to a point (eg a cone) should be at an angle greater than 10 degrees.